French Riviera: Uniquely Chic

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Hi I'm Rick Steves, back with more of the best of Europe.
-This time it's yachts, casinos and fancy villas — fun in the sun on the French Riviera.
+Bonjour I'm Rick Steves, back with more of the best of Europe.
+This time it's yachts, casinos, and fancy villas — fun in the sun on the French Riviera.
 Thanks for joining us.

-The quintessential image of luxuriating on a beach in Europe is here on the Côte d'Azur or French Riviera.
-And, after we've soaked up more than our share of sun, we'll see how this glittering stretch of France's Mediterranean coast offers more than just a first class beach break.
+The quintessential image of luxuriating on a beach in Europe is here on the Côte d'Azur, or the French Riviera.
+And, and after soaking up more than our share of sun, we'll see how this glittering stretch of France's Mediterranean coast offers more than just a first-class beach break.

-The broad promenade des Anglais (literally "walkway of the English") was paved in marble for blue-blooded 19th century English tourists who wanted a safe place to stroll and admire the view without getting their shoes dirty or smelling that fishy gravel.
-Today it's a fun people's scene with a bike and roller blade path that leads all the way to the airport.
+The broad Promenade des Anglais (literally the "walkway of the English") was paved in marble for blue-blooded 19th-century English tourists who wanted a safe place to stroll and admire the view without getting their shoes dirty or smelling that fishy gravel.
+Today it's a fun people's scene with a bike and rollerblade path that leads all the way to the airport.

 For a particularly scenic lunch, you can eat on the beach.
-I'm having a salade niçoise — the hearty local standard with anchovies, tuna, hard-boiled eggs and tasty Nicoise olives.
+I'm having a salade niçoise — the hearty local standard with anchovies, tuna, hard-boiled eggs, and tasty little niçoise olives.

-Graceful buildings from the turn of the last century lead inland from the beach — reminders of the belle époque.
+Graceful buildings from the turn of the last century lead in from the beach — reminders of the belle époque.
 Literally the "beautiful age," when the world seemed to revolve around the upper class and indulgence with abandon was a lifestyle.
-Nice's' grand Opera House illustrates the beautiful extravagance of this era.
-Imagine this opulent jewel buried deep in the old town of Nice back then.
+Nice's grand Opera House illustrates the beautiful extravagance of this era.
+Imagine this opulent jewel buried deep in the old town of Nice way back then.
 With Europe's elite wintering here, the rough-edged town needed some high-class entertainment.

 Five hundred rich Russian families wintered in Nice and needed a worthy Orthodox house of worship.
-Czar Nicholas II gave this church to the Russian community in 1912.
-A few years' later, Russian comrades — who didn't winter on the Riviera — shot him.
+Czar Nicholas II gave this church to the Russian community here in 1912.
+A few years later, Russian comrades — who didn't winter on the Riviera — shot him.